zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "How many times do you have to get hit over the head until you figure out who's hitting you?"
+> "The only limits in your life are those that you set yourself."
 >
-> — Harry S. Truman
+> — Celestine Chua
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch